 Finding treasure during my first two days out at sea is an odd mix of exhilaration and calm.
 Exhilaration in finally obtaining the specimens I crossed the dateline for and reassuring in that anything else I collect beyond this point is an excess of riches.

 The animals I am focused on collecting are the larvae and juveniles of what we are used to seeing on our plate at dinner: halibut, flounder, sole, and fluke, the flatfishes.

 Before flatfishes make it to the fish market they travel the world’s oceans as plankton, looking and living quite differently than the adults.
-As larvae they appear to be like all other fishes with an eye on each side of the head, but then something truly amazing happens.
-Their skull softens, one eye moves over the top of the head and they begin swimming on their side as they settle out of the water to live the rest of their life hiding in plain site of the bottom of the sea.
+As larvae, they appear to be like all other fishes, with an eye on each side of the head.
+But then something truly amazing happens.
+Their skull softens, one eye moves over the top of the head, and they begin swimming on their side as they settle out of the water to live the rest of their life hiding in plain sight of the bottom of the sea.

 Fortuitously, this all happened in the first couple of days.
 This kind of luck is rare, but glorious.
 This expedition and these samples make it possible to understand the mechanism of the one of most amazing body plan transformations in biology.
 Today I am a happy biologist and I can’t wait until tomorrow’s catch.

 Read more about the Solomon Islands and Explore21.